-The ADC08060 uses a new, unique architecture that achieves over 7.4 effective bits at input frequencies up to 30 MHz.
+The ADC08100 uses a new, unique architecture that achieves over 7 effective bits at input frequencies up to and beyond 50 MHz.

 The analog input signal that is within the voltage range set by V{RT} and V{RB} is digitized to eight bits.
-Output format is straight binary.
 Input voltages below V{RB} will cause the output word to consist of all zeroes.
 Input voltages above V{RB} will cause the output word to consist of all ones.

-Incorporating a switched capacitor bandgap, the ADC08060 exhibits a power consumption that is proportional to frequency, limiting power consumption to what is needed at the clock rate that is used.
+Incorporating a switched capacitor bandgap, the ADC08100 exhibits a power consumption that is proportional to frequency, limiting power consumption to what is needed at the clock rate that is used.
 This and its excellent performance over a wide range of clock frequencies makes it an ideal choice as a single ADC for many 8-bit needs.

 Data is acquired at the falling edge of the clock and the digital equivalent of that data is available at the digital outputs 2.5 clock cycles plus t{OD} later.
-The ADC08060 will convert as long as the clock signal is present.
+The ADC08100 will convert as long as the clock signal is present.
 The output coding is straight binary.